roman-milk/roman-milk.github.io/our-first-swing-5.md

  "That's good," I told her, "Keep me happy, Lyssete, my darling pleasure slave, and you'll be happier, trust me."
 I accentuated my comment with a couple of good slaps to her ass.

  I grabbed her hair and pulled her head back hard, as I fucked her harder and harder.
 She was trembling and moaning now.
-Report_Story #4